Fraudsters Exploit Tax Season with Malware in Indonesia

 What's Being Done

 Authorities are aware of the situation and are actively working to combat these fraudulent activities.
-They are likely monitoring the distribution of these fake apps and may issue warnings to the public.
+The Indonesian Cyber and Crypto Agency (BSSN) has issued public warnings and is urging citizens to be vigilant against these scams.
+They are likely monitoring the distribution of these fake apps and may issue further advisories to the public.
 Here’s what you can do right now:

 • Verify app sources: Only download tax-related apps from official app stores.